 For these reasons, we propose to conduct a focused study in the northern Owens Valley (Fig. 1).
 This region contains several major faults (including the Owens Valley fault, White Mountain fault zone, and Sierra Nevada frontal fault system) and numerous smaller faults distributed throughout the valley.
 Modeling of geodetic campaign measurements suggests that ~6mm/yr of dextral shear passes through the region.
 Slip rates derived from trenches in the southern Owens Valley (Lee et al., 2001; Bacon et al., 2003) and piercing points in the northern Owens and White Mountain fault systems (Kirby et al., 2002), however, are typically <2 mm/yr or even <1 mm/yr.
 Dixon and others (2003) recently argued that the geodetic data could be interpreted as a viscoelastic response to the 1872 earthquake on the Owens Valley fault (Beanland and Clark, 1994).
-However, this result implicitly assumes that geologic slip rates on the Owens Valley fault zone adequately represent the distribution of geologic slip across the entire Owens Valley.
+However, this result implicitly assumes that geologic slip rates on the Owens Valley.
 The presence of numerous fault scarps, many of which displace Quaternary alluvium, distributed across the valley and into the surrounding mountain ranges suggests to us that a significant component of regional transtension may be accommodated on 'diffuse' fault arrays.